Tavlor/blackboard-duster/README.md

 # Blackboard Duster
 A scraper script for Blackboard, built with python, selenium and the requests library.
-Pulls files uploaded into classes.
+Downloads files from your courses, and sorts them neatly into folders.

 ## Requirements
 - Python 3